Westminster Families Out Of Their Homes After Explosion: 'I Still Can't Believe It'

 “I still can’t believe it.
 I don’t know what to think,” Hector said.

-Westminster Fire officials say the investigation into the cause will take an extended period and that the Bureau of Alcohol Tobacco and Firearms or ATF will be assisting and that it is common, not an immediate sign that there is any sort of federal investigation underway.
+Westminster Fire officials say the investigation into the cause will take an extended period and that the Bureau of Alcohol Tobacco and Firearms or ATF will be assisting (that it is common, not an immediate sign that there is any sort of federal investigation underway).